pointbazaar/espl1000/README.md

 and should

-fortisquid should compile to C,java bytecode(to run on the jvm),java,javascript(to run in the browser), and arm assembly language to demonstrate runtime guarantees on raspberry pi
+Dragon should compile to C,java bytecode(to run on the jvm),java,javascript(to run in the browser), and arm assembly language to demonstrate runtime guarantees on raspberry pi

-fortisquid should also have tooling to be able to compile java,javascript to fortisquid to easy any migration you might want to do.
+Dragon should also have tooling to be able to compile java,javascript to Dragon to easy any migration you might want to do.

-fortisquid will be developed and tested against a variety of programming tasks, from online coding katas(expressiveness,speed of execution) to hackathons(speed of development,tooling,versatility) and business(typical business web applications, file processing) but also research programming(machine learning, artificial intelligence, rare language features,extensibility,forkability).
+Dragon will be developed and tested against a variety of programming tasks, from online coding katas(expressiveness,speed of execution) to hackathons(speed of development,tooling,versatility) and business(typical business web applications, file processing) but also research programming(machine learning, artificial intelligence, rare language features,extensibility,forkability).